Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Reduced support, normalization, and local factorization

 where the first factor is the Quot space on the smooth locus and the other factors are punctual local Quot schemes at the singular points.
-Moreover the exponential tautological and tangent package factorizes accordingly. \end{proposition}
+If \(\mathcal T\) is the universal quotient on \(Q_{\mathbf m}(G)\times C\), then under this product decomposition

+Consequently the descendent Chern characters and the virtual tangent class split as exterior sums from the displayed factors.
+After applying a multiplicative characteristic class such as \(c(-)\), the integrand is the exterior product of the corresponding integrands on the factors. \end{proposition}

-\begin{proof} Because the supports of the universal quotients on the different pieces are disjoint, specifying a quotient of total length $m$ with length vector $\mathbf m$ is equivalent to specifying the corresponding quotients on each piece.
+\begin{proof} Because the supports of the universal quotients on the different pieces are disjoint, specifying a quotient of total length \(m\) with length vector \(\mathbf m\) is equivalent to specifying the corresponding quotients on each piece.
 This yields the product decomposition of the moduli spaces.
-The universal quotient is the direct sum of its smooth and punctual pieces, so both the tautological classes and the tangent-obstruction complex split as direct sums.
-Exponentiating the tautological package and applying a multiplicative characteristic class therefore yields the claimed factorization. \end{proof}
+The universal quotient is the direct sum of its smooth and punctual pieces, so the descendent Chern characters are additive in \(K\)-theory.
+The deformation complex \(R\Hom(K,T)\) for the Quot problem also decomposes as the direct sum of the complexes supported on the disjoint pieces.
+Therefore the virtual tangent class splits, and multiplicative characteristic classes turn this direct-sum decomposition into the asserted product decomposition of integrands. \end{proof}

+\begin{definition}[Additive product-compatible Quot invariant] An \emph{additive product-compatible Quot invariant with insertions} is a rule \(\mathsf I\) which assigns a number to a locally-closed Quot space together with an insertion class \(\Xi\), such that \(\mathsf I\) is additive for finite locally-closed stratifications and multiplicative for products when the insertion class is an exterior product.
+In the applications below, \(\mathsf I(X,\Xi)\) is the integral of \(\Xi\) over the virtual class of \(X\), and \(\Xi\) is built from descendent Chern characters and the multiplicative class \(c(T^{\vir})\). \end{definition}

-\begin{corollary}[Exponential factorization on a reduced support curve] Let $\mathsf I$ be any additive invariant of decorated locally closed Quot spaces which is multiplicative under products.
+\begin{corollary}[Exponential factorization on a reduced support curve] Let $\mathsf I$ be an additive product-compatible Quot invariant with insertions in the sense of Definition~\ref{def:additive-product-compatible-invariant}.
 Then the exponential series

 factorizes as

 \end{corollary}

 \begin{proof} Sum the decomposition of Proposition~\ref{prop:reduced-factorization} over all length vectors and use additivity and multiplicativity of $\mathsf I$. \end{proof}